Performance and Development Reviews (PDR)

 Reflective practice

-Career stage and milestone conversations
+Career stage conversations

 Routine conversations at key career stages will continue.
 For example, conversations linked to induction, probation, and promotion will offer opportunities for managers to understand the strengths of colleagues and where additional support may be needed.